Monkeystone Games: Closure

 Brian Moon left Monkeystone sometime in 2002.
 Stevie Case left Monkeystone in mid-2003.
 Tom Hall and John Romero left Monkeystone in October 2003 to work at Midway Games.
-One of their colleagues, Lucas Davis, was left to run the day-to-day operations until company closed in January 2005.
+One of their colleagues, Lucas Davis, was left to run the day-to-day operations until the company closed in January 2005.

+Legacy

+In 2022, former id Software John Carmack praised Monkeystone Games, particularly his former colleague Romero for transitioning into the mobile games industry.
+It inspired him to start his own mobile games as well beginning with Doom RPG and Orcs & Elves that were released in 2005 and 2006 respectively.